emacadie/groovy-validator/README.md

 ```

 If "thowException" is true for a POGO, the field will either retains its pre-existing value (if it had one) or be set to null.
 If "throwException" is true for an immutable object, the object will not be created.

+Right now it only handles String, double, float, int and long.
+It checks the length of a String field, and whether the numbers are within a set range.
+I might add some regular expression checks to the StringAnnotation in the future.

 To use this project:
 Run